 However you choose to travel to and around the Douro Valley there are of plenty wine tasting experiences to enjoy.

-I would like to start by saying although I very much enjoy drinking wine I am far from being an expert in wine tasting.
-However, after 5 trips to Porto and 3 to the Douro Valley I have had the chance to experience many different types of wine tastings and feel more than comfortable to recommend these experiences to you.
-I am not a tick box kinda gal, I like to really explore an area when I get the opportunity which is why I have waited until after my third trip to Douro Valley to write this guide.
-I have personally paid for and taken part in all of the wine tasting experiences in this guide so you can guarantee an honest account of what’s on offer at each place.
-I have massively enjoyed getting to know the Douro Valley and I hope I can encourage you to go give the region some of your time.
+I’m no wine expert, just an average gal living in and traveling around Portugal at every given opportunity, tasting all the wine while I do it.
+I deliberately didn’t write this guide after one visit because there is no way you can recommend the best places within that time.
+Now that I have I have had the chance to dive deeper into the region and experienced many different types of wine tastings and feel more than comfortable to recommend these experiences to you.
+I have personally taken part in all of the wine tasting experiences in this guide so you can guarantee an honest account of what’s on offer at each place.
+I have really enjoyed getting to know the Douro Valley and I hope I can encourage you to go give the region some of your time.

 I have also included an accommodation option for each experience.
 As I mentioned previously access to most of the vineyards are often difficult and even the shortest of distances can take a long time to navigate.
 Obviously we would never advise driving after a wine tasting so choosing accommodation close by will ensure taxis are quicker and cheaper.
 Options include hotels, Quintas, vineyards and guesthouses.
 Many of these I have stayed in personally too.